learn-co-students/OO-mini-project-yale-web-yss-052719/README.md

 - `IngredientRecipes#recipe`
 should return the recipe instance

-### `Allergen`
-Build the following methods on the Allergen class

 ### `UserAllergens`
-UserAllergens is the join between an ingredient and a recipe.
+UserAllergens is the join between a user and an allergen.
 This is a has-many-through relationship.
 What methods should an instance of this model respond to?

+### `Allergen`
+Build the following methods on the Allergen class